 However, there are some easy ways to avoid plagiarism and ensure your paper is free from plagiarized content.
 This detailed guide will help you understand what plagiarism is, its consequences, and how not to plagiarize.

-1. What Is Plagiarism?
+What is Plagiarism?

-In academic writing, you build upon others’ work and use various sources to gather the relevant information and evidence.
+In academic writing, you build your paper upon others’ work and use various sources to gather the relevant information and evidence.
 It is important to correctly incorporate all the sources used in your paper to avoid plagiarism.

-2. How To Avoid Plagiarism?
+How to Avoid Plagiarism?

 Paraphrasing is all about rewriting the original ideas into your own words without changing the actual meaning.
-When paraphrasing one can easily slip into plagiarism if it is not done correctly.
+While paraphrasing, one can easily slip into plagiarism if it is not done correctly.

-2.3 Cite Your Sources
+3. Cite Your Sources